-You can reduce bias in job interviews by becoming more aware of it and following these top strategies for creating a fair, inclusive candidate experience.
+You can reduce bias in job interviews by becoming more aware of it and by following these top strategies to create a fair, inclusive candidate experience.

 We all have biases.
-It’s a natural part of human cognition – our brains take shortcuts to make quick decisions.
+It’s a natural part of human cognition: our brains take shortcuts to make quick decisions.
 But in the hiring process, these shortcuts can lead to big stumbles.
-Here’s how:

 - Similarity bias: We gravitate toward candidates who remind us of ourselves, leading us to overlook equally qualified folks from different backgrounds.